Fees and other costs

 All students make use of a range of College facilities, whether or not they live in College accommodation, and Magdalene, like other colleges, charges a termly fee to cover these costs.
 It is known as the Kitchen Fixed Charge or KFC (although it does not just contribute to the cost of the kitchens) and is currently set at £190.44 per term.

 For a trial period of 2018-19 and 2019-20 only, a £50.00 Buttery Credit each Term (excluding Summer Vacation) will be applied to each student who has paid the KFC: this can be used for buying College only services in Cripps, Formal Hall and the College Bar.
 Unused credits are not carried forward from one term to the next.

 There is also a small weekly charge for use of the College's wifi network.
 In some Colleges this is rolled into the KFC (or equivalent), but we recognise that not all students will need to make use of the College network and so keep this charge optional.
 It is currently £3.40 per week for a daily 10Gb allowance.

 These will vary considerably from student to student depending on a range of factors such, lifestyle, dependents, and how much and how far you need to travel.

 Where it can, the College tries to help minimise some of these costs.
-It provides access to high quality subsidised food, in both the informal setting of the Ramsay Hall cafeteria, and Formal Hall.
+It provides access to high quality subsidised food, in both the informal setting of the Cripps cafeteria, and Formal Hall.

 In terms of social life and settling in, all graduate students are invited to become members of the Middle Combination Room (MCR), which levies a small termly fee of £15.
 Membership of the MCR is not compulsory, although the vast majority of students take it up.
 Inevitable research costs are reduced by your access to the excellent libraries and other research resources of the College and the University.